brendt/stitcher.io/app/Blog/Content/2026-01-19-processing-11-million-rows.md

 [![](/img/blog/eps/benchmark-2.png)](*/img/blog/eps/benchmark-2.png)

-## One more thing!
+## Optimizing the long-run

-One last thing I noticed only when I ran the replay command for a longer time was that performance would slow down the longer the code ran.
+Another thing I noticed only when I ran the replay command for a longer time was that performance would slow down the longer the code ran.
 I was already tracking memory, which remained stable, so that wasn't the problem.
 After some thought, I realized it might have to do with the increasing `$offset` size on the query.
 So instead of using a traditional offset, I swapped it for the numeric (indexed) ID:

 ```php
 $lastId = 0;